Pacific Region Media

 •14 days

-21 sources in Pacific Region Media are amplifying 39 narrative items relating to the narrative of escalating military tensions in the Taiwan Strait and surrounding regions.
-These narratives connect themes of military preparedness, territorial defense, and geopolitical alliances, highlighting the complex interplay between China, Taiwan, the Philippines, and the U.S. in maintaining regional stability.
+8 sources in Pacific Region Media are amplifying 10 narrative items relating to the narrative of escalating tensions and military dynamics in the region.
+These narratives connect through themes of military preparedness, geopolitical alliances, and the influence of misinformation, highlighting the complex interplay between national security, economic interests, and international relations in the Pacific.

 The Pacific Region Media module tracks a large number of news organizations and journalists operating in, and reporting on, the Indo-Pacific region.